 It is often difficult for a parent to determine if treatment is indicated.
-There may be serious orthodontic problems even though the front teeth look straight.
-Some problems that look intimidating and complex are easily treated.
-Asking your general dentist is a good place to start, but we are your best resource since orthodontics is all we do.
-The initial examination only takes a few minutes and is complimentary.
+There may be serious orthodontic problems even if your child’s front teeth appear straight.
+Sometimes, issues that may seem intense are easily treated by our Clifton dentistry team.
+Your son or daughter’s first exam takes just a few minutes and is complimentary.

 Generally not, the jaws grow in the back to allow for eruption of the 12-year molars and wisdom teeth, but not in the front.
 In most children, the amount of available space DECREASES as the permanent teeth erupt.
 Either in children or adults, untreated orthodontic problems usually become worse.
 Orthodontic treatment is often less expensive than the additional dental care needed to treat serious problems that often develop later in life.